mamurak/os-mlops/manifests/object-detection-workshop/od-workshop-chart/README.md

-# Object Detection Helm Chart
+# Object Detection Workshop Helm Chart

 This chart deploys:
+- an HTPasswd identity provider for 100 workshop participants,
-- the OpenShift AI operator,
+- the object detection workshop imagestream,
+- a variable number of data science projects,
-- Minio as the S3 storage backend,
+- individual Minio instances with prepopulated S3 buckets.
-- the object detection application based on RHOAI Model Serving.

 ## Prerequisites

 - An OpenShift cluster with internet access.
 This chart was tested on OCP 4.14.
 - Cluster admin access.
-- The RHOAI operator is not installed.
+- The RHOAI operator and an instantiated Data Science Cluster (e.g. the one in [here](../../dependencies.yaml)).
+The chart was tested with RHOAI 2.5.0.
+- The OpenShift Pipelines operator.
+The chart was tested with OpenShift Pipelines 1.13.1.

 If you don't have Helm installed yet, you can use this recipe:
 ```